FSCU-Student-team/Onnet/README.md

 # Onnet

-A game built on an Java OpenGL based game engine
+A student project game built on an Java OpenGL based game engine

 For subject Computer graphics (CS304)